Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Simulation Results

 To illustrate the results of Proposition \ref{pro3}, in this section we present some numerical simulations for the LRE \eqref{lre} with $q=2$ and $\theta = \col(-1,2)$.
 The DREM estimator with L-ELRE is designed selecting $\ell=3$, the filter parameters $\lambda_i$ equal to $0.2, ~0.3$ and $0.4$ and both adaptation gains set as $\gamma_i=2$.
 All initial conditions---of the filters and the estimated parameters---are set equal to zero.

 First, we consider the PE case, selecting the regressor $\phi(t) = \col(5\sin(t), 8\cos(t))$.
-Fig. \ref{fig:1} shows the evolution of $\Delta_N(t)$, which is positive for all $ t\in [t_\star,\infty]$, with $t_\star=2\pi$, verifying the statement {\bf P2}.
+It is very easy to check that the given signal $\phi(t)$ satisfies the full rank condition \eqref{Lh}.
+Fig. \ref{fig:1} shows the evolution of $\Delta_N(t)$, which is positive for all $ t\in [t_\star,\infty)$, with $t_\star=2\pi$.
+The lower bound of $\Delta_N(t)$ is uniformly larger than zero even for $t\to\infty$, verifying the statement {\bf P2}.
 We also show in Fig. \ref{fig:2} the trajectories of the DREM estimation errors $\tilde{\theta}_i$, clearly revealing the element-by-element exponential convergence.

-Second, we consider the case when $\phi(t)$ is $(t_0,t_c,\mu)$-IE considering the regressor
+Second, we consider the case when $\phi$ is $(t_0,t_c,\mu)$-IE considering the regressor

 The behavior of $\Delta_N(t)$ is shown in Fig. \ref{fig:3}.
 As predicted by the theory, there exists a time $t_\star$ such that $\Delta_N(t)>0$ for all $t \in [t_\star,\infty)$.
-On the other hand, since the excitation vanishes after $t=5$, $\Delta_N(t)$ will asymptotically converge to zero and the estimated parameters will not converge.
-Fig. \ref{fig:4} illustrates the trajectories of the DREM estimation errors $\tilde{\theta}_i$ with $\gamma_i=0.2$---as expected, taking larger $\gamma_i$ will reduce the steady-state error, see Fig. \ref{fig:5} with $\gamma_i = 0.35$.
+On the other hand, since the excitation vanishes after $t=5$, $\Delta_N(t)$ asymptotically converges to zero and thus the estimated parameters do not converge.
+Fig. \ref{fig:4} illustrates the trajectories of the DREM estimation errors $\tilde{\theta}_i$ with $\gamma_i=0.2$---as expected, taking larger $\gamma_i$ will reduce the steady-state error, see Fig. \ref{fig:5} obtained with $\gamma_i = 0.35$.